-George Shields enjoys a national reputation in the field of undergraduate research, having collaborated with more than 125 undergraduate students in the fields of computational chemistry, structural biochemistry and science education.
+George Shields enjoys a national reputation in the field of undergraduate research, having collaborated with more than 135 undergraduate students in the fields of computational chemistry, structural biochemistry and science education.
 He received the 2015 American Chemical Society (ACS) Award for Research at an Undergraduate Institution and the 2018 Research Corporation for Science Advancement Transformational Research and Excellence in Education Award (TREE).
-He was elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2019, as a Fellow of the American Chemical Society (ACS) in 2020, and he received the Council of Undergraduate Research (CUR) Fellow Award in 2020.
-He is the founder and director of the Molecular Education and Research Consortium in Undergraduate Computational Chemistry (MERCURY), a collaboration of 38 undergraduate research teams at 33 different institutions.
-He serves on the advisory boards of the Molecular Sciences Software Institute and the Journal of Physical Chemistry.
+He was elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2019, and as a Fellow of the American Chemical Society (ACS) in 2020.
+He received the Council of Undergraduate Research (CUR) Fellow Award in 2020 and the CUR-Goldwater Scholars Faculty Mentor Award in 2022.
+He is the founder and director of the Molecular Education and Research Consortium in Undergraduate Computational Chemistry (MERCURY), a collaboration of 43 undergraduate research teams at 40 different institutions.
+He serves on the advisory board of the Journal of Physical Chemistry.

-George’s students have received 36 national awards, including four Fulbright, nine Goldwater, and seven graduate fellowships, and 90% of his alumni have pursued advanced degrees in science, medicine, law, and business.
-Since 1993, he has published 93 scientific research papers, including 59 papers with 58 undergraduate co-authors.
-Sixteen of his papers have been cited more than a hundred times, including three papers in Science, four papers in the Journal of the American Chemical Society, and four papers in the Journal of Physical Chemistry.
-His undergraduates have presented at more than 160 national and international conferences.
+George’s students have received 39 national awards, including four Fulbright, 13 Goldwater, and eight graduate fellowships, and 90% of his alumni have pursued advanced degrees in science, medicine, law, or business.
+Since 1993, he has published 100 scientific research papers, including 64 papers with 68 undergraduate co-authors.
+Sixteen of his papers have been cited more than a hundred times (Web of Science), including three papers in Science, four papers in the Journal of the American Chemical Society, and four papers in the Journal of Physical Chemistry.
+His undergraduates have presented at more than 180 national and international conferences.
 He has received over $6 million in funding to support undergraduate research.

 George served as Furman's Vice President for Academic Affairs and Provost from 2016-2019.
 This was preceded by six years at Bucknell University as Dean of the College of Arts and Sciences and professor in the department of chemistry.
 He served as founding Dean of the College of Science and Technology at Armstrong Atlantic State University, and he also taught in and chaired the chemistry departments at Hamilton College and Lake Forest College.